dottjt/plastic/other/unused/01-life-unused.md

 The flaked-paint ceiling shifted its muted colours into a dark purple of valiant rose, drawing the poor yuppie into a sober chamber of insulated regret.

-"Listen, bud.
-I know you think I'm not the brightest tool in the shed, but if you just knew some of the industry connections I had, I think you'd really look up to me."
-Unintentionally resolute in the Valium-enhanced confines of a sedated cliché, the editor felt dependable in the same way King Arthur felt magniloquence eating a bucket of fried chicken at his enigmatic Round Table.
-Hidden behind the Sicilian dazzle of his two-dumb sack Dolce & Gabbana, endured a hairy gut of emollient dairy; bursting with a gaseous reminder to shift positions every once n' a while, in order to avert the disturbance of the pro-biotic interplay preventing his body from detonating into a proliferating spiral of compounding Tzatziki.
-Another potential trauma to be conveyed to my therapist's ever-growing backlog of irrational condensation brewing deep from within my mind.

 Chinatown had spoken.